12. Processing Data in Groups

 Note

-(*) An even simpler classifier that the k-nearest neighbours one described above builds upon the concept of the nearest centroids.
+(*) An even simpler classifier than the \(k\)-nearest neighbours one builds upon the concept of the nearest centroids.
 Namely, it first determines the centroids (componentwise arithmetic means) of the points in each class.
 Then, a new point (from the test set) is assigned to the class whose centroid is the closest thereto.
-The implementation of such a classifier is left as a rather straightforward exercise to the reader.
-As an application, we recommend using it to extrapolate the results generated by the k-means method to previously unobserved data.
+The implementation of such a classifier is left as a rather straightforward exercise for the reader.
+As an application, we recommend using it to extrapolate the results generated by the \(k\)-means method (for different \(k\)s) to previously unobserved data, e.g., all points on a dense equidistant grid.

-Unfortunately, the k-means method – the identification of label vectors/cluster centres that minimise the total within-cluster sum of squares – relies on solving a computationally hard combinatorial optimisation problem (e.g., [Lee11]).
-In other words, search for the truly (i.e., globally) optimal solution takes impractically long time for larger \(n\) and \(k\).
+Unfortunately, the \(k\)-means method – the identification of label vectors/cluster centres that minimise the total within-cluster sum of squares – relies on solving a computationally hard combinatorial optimisation problem (e.g., [60]).
+In other words, the search for the truly (i.e., globally) optimal solution takes, for larger \(n\) and \(k\), an impractically long time.

-Therefore, we must rely on some approximate algorithms which all have the same drawback: whatever they return can actually be a suboptimal, and hence possibly meaningless, solution.
+As a consequence, we must rely on some approximate algorithms which all have one drawback in common.
+Namely, whatever they return can be suboptimal.
+Hence, they can constitute a possibly meaningless solution.

-The documentation of scipy.cluster.vq.kmeans2 is honest about it (after all, it is a package made by people with PhDs in STEM, not working for marketing divisions of some greedy corporations), stating that the method attempts to minimise the Euclidean distance between observations and centroids.
-Further, sklearn.cluster.KMeans, implementing a similar algorithm, mentions that the procedure is very fast […], but it falls in local minima.
+The documentation of scipy.cluster.vq.kmeans2 is, of course, honest about it.
+It states that the method attempts to minimise the Euclidean distance between observations and centroids.
+Further, sklearn.cluster.KMeans, which implements a similar algorithm, mentions that the procedure is very fast […], but it falls in local minima.
 That is why it can be useful to restart it several times.

-To understand what it all means, it will thus be very educational to study this issue in more detail, as certainly the discussed approach to clustering is not the only hard problem in data science (selecting an optimal set of independent variables with respect to AIC or BIC in linear regression being another example).
+To understand what it all means, it will be very educational to study this issue in more detail.
+This is because the discussed approach to clustering is not the only hard problem in data science (selecting an optimal set of independent variables with respect to AIC or BIC in linear regression is another example).

-Technically, there is no such thing as the k-means algorithm.
-There many procedures, based on many different heuristics, which attempt to solve the k-means problem.
-Unfortunately, neither of them is of course perfect (because it is not possible).
+Technically, there is no such thing as the \(k\)-means algorithm.
+There are many procedures, based on numerous different heuristics, that attempt to solve the \(k\)-means problem.
+Unfortunately, neither of them is perfect for it is not possible.

-If the objective function (total within-cluster sum of squares) has not changed significantly (say, the absolute value of the difference is less than \(10^{-9}\)) since the last iteration, stop and return the current \(\boldsymbol{c}_1,\dots,\boldsymbol{c}_k\) as the result.
+If the objective function (total within-cluster sum of squares) has not changed significantly since the last iteration (say, the absolute value of the difference between the last and the current loss is less than \(10^{-9}\)), then stop and return the current \(\boldsymbol{c}_1,\dots,\boldsymbol{c}_k\) as the result.
 Otherwise, go to Step 2.

-(*) Implement the Lloyd’s algorithm in the form of a function
+(*) Implement the Lloyd algorithm in the form of a function

 kmeans(X, C)